EricssonBroadcastServices/javascript-sdk/README.md

 # JavaScript SDKs

+Make sure you read the [Working with git chapter](git.md) before getting started.

 ## Development
 1. `npm install`, this will install all dependencies and link together all packages in this repo
 3. `npm run build` to build once and `npm run watch` to rebuild on changes